Safety bicycle

-A safety bicycle (or simply a safety) is a type of bicycle that became very popular beginning in the late 1880s as an alternative to the penny-farthing ("ordinary") and is now the most common type of bicycle.
+A safety bicycle (or simply a safety) is a type of bicycle that became very popular beginning in the late 1880s as an alternative to the penny-farthing (also known as an "ordinary" or "high wheeler") and is now the most common type of bicycle.
 Early bicycles of this style were known as safety bicycles because they were noted for, and marketed as, being safer than the high wheelers they were replacing.
 Even though modern bicycles use a similar design, the term is rarely used today and is considered obsolete outside circles familiar with high wheelers.

 Definition

 The term 'safety bicycle' was used in the 1880s for any alternative to the penny-farthing.
 The front and rear wheel were not necessarily the same size.
 Later historians began to use the term in a more restricted way for the design that was a direct ancestor to most modern bicycles.

 "Diamond frame" is also sometimes used as a term for safety bicycles, even though this technically only refers to a certain type of safety bicycle.
-The retronym "upright bicycle" is used to distinguish the style from recumbent bicycles.
+The retronyms "upright bicycle" or "vertical bicycle" are used to distinguish the style from recumbent bicycles.

 History

-The first bicycle to be called a "safety" was designed by the English engineer Harry John Lawson (Henry Lawson) in 1876, although other bicycles which fit the description had been developed earlier, such as by Thomas Humber in 1868.
+The first bicycle to be called a "safety" was designed by the English engineer Henry ("Harry") Lawson in 1876, although other bicycles which fit the description had been developed earlier, such as by Thomas Humber in 1868.
 Unlike with penny-farthings, the rider's feet were within reach of the ground, making it easier to stop.
 The pedals powered the rear wheel, keeping the rider's feet safely away from the front wheel.
 The original treadle bicycle model used treadles to transfer power to the rear wheel, while the later 1879 model used a chain drive, an important new technology that had previously only been used on tricycles.
 Lawson's safety failed to catch on, perhaps because of its increased cost, weight and complexity compared to the penny-farthing.
 One other variation that appeared at about the same time is the dwarf, exemplified by the Kangaroo, and with a chain-driven front wheel.

-By 1885, the safety bicycles cataloged in Henry Sturmey's Indispensable Handbook to the Safety Bicycle included seven with lever front-drives, 44 with geared front-drives, and only nine with chain rear-drives.
+By 1885, the safety bicycles cataloged in Henry Sturmey's Indispensable Handbook to the Safety Bicycle included 7 with lever front-drives, 44 with geared front-drives, and only 9 with chain rear-drives.
 In that same year, John Kemp Starley (J. K. Starley) came out with the first commercially successful safety bicycle he named the Rover.
-The first modern bicycle, was heavier and more expensive than penny-farthings, but lighter and cheaper than tricycles of the day.
+The first modern bicycle, it was heavier and more expensive than penny-farthings, but lighter and cheaper than tricycles of the day.
 In its original form it used indirect steering; later, direct steering was adopted and the bicycle proved to be a hit.